PrismarineJS/minecraft-chunk-dumper/README.md

 run().then(() => console.log('All done !'))
 ```

-## API

-### ChunkDumper
+### API

-Chunk dumper is a class which can dumps chunk for a given minecraft version.
+ChunkDumper is a class which can dumps chunk for a given minecraft version.

 It saves 2 type of files :
 * Chunk files contain the buffer of the chunk (binary format)